 Neuromotor training, as part of a balanced fitness program, can indeed help to slow down the aging process and serve to improve an older adult's sense of balance, general mobility as well as playing a part in fall prevention as well.

-For instance, exercises that require a one-legged stance, or performed on unstable surfaces, or even necessitating the navigation of mini-obstacles - all help to improve one's neuromotor skills.
+For instance, exercises that require a one-legged stance, or performed on unstable surfaces, or even necessitating the navigation of mini-obstacles as well as other movement-based training - all help to improve one's neuromotor skills too.

 As the saying goes: "Age is just a number".

 In order for the above statement to ring true in your life, and to ensure graceful and healthy aging, do remember to include ALL 4 fitness components into your exercise program today!